OpenFAST/openfast/docs/source/user/api_change.rst

 API changes between versions
 ============================

-This page lists the main chages in the OpenFAST API between versions of OpenFAST.
+This page lists the main chages in the OpenFAST API (input files) between different versions.
-These API changes only manifest in input file changes.
-For completeness, some of the changes in the previous versions of the FAST program are also included.
+For completeness, some changes in the previous versions of the FAST software are also included.

 Migration from OpenFAST v2.0.0 to OpenFAST v2.1.0
 -------------------------------------------------

 No changes required.

 Migration from OpenFAST v1.0.0 to OpenFAST v2.0.0
 -------------------------------------------------